-1. General Lab
+General Lab

-- a.
-No food or gum is allowed in the laboratory.
-Drinks are permitted in a closed container. - b.
-Students, staff, and faculty are expected to leave the laboratories clean and orderly. - c.
+- 1. No food or gum is allowed in the laboratory.
+Drinks are permitted in a closed container. - 2.
+Students, staff, and faculty are expected to leave the laboratories clean and orderly. - 3.
 Students, staff, and faculty shall not use pens during simulation.

-2. Student Expectations
+Student Expectations